 (1) Histoire et Commerce des Colonies anglaises de l’Amérique Sepuentrionale.
 Londres, 1755

 The thesis of the metropolitan distillers, opposed to the claims of the settlers of the West Indies, is exposed in a “Memory for the Corpsde-ville de la Rochelle”, published in the Journal de Commerce of August 1759 and analyzed in the “Universal Dictionary” of Savary of the Brulons:

-Supporters of the manufacture of guildives say that the guildive has aversion only for the poor who can not afford to buy brandy wine, because a pint of guildive sells for 7 to 8 sols to America, and that of brandy wine 15 to 16.
+Supporters of the manufacture of guildives say that the guildive is a taste only for the poor who can not afford to buy brandy wine, because a pint of guildive sells for 7 to 8 sols to America, and that of brandy wine 15 to 16.
 Thus the brandy wine declines in proportion to those of guildives that one would like to defend for this reason since the trade of those of France, and that of the colonies depend on the metropolis which founded them.
 They include, for example, Quebec City and Isle Royale.
-They take on the consumption of France, they deprive France of the consumption of her spirits, they tend the unsuccessful trade, they cause losses.
-It is therefore necessary to defend this transport, without being lacking in itself, giving its colonies its own trade, enriching them at its expense, sacrificing its own cultures, the work of the people.
+They take the consumption of France, they deprive France of the consumption of her spirits, they make trade unsuccessful, they cause losses.
+It is therefore necessary to defend this transport, without which the state in itself, giving its colonies its own trade, enriching them at its expense, sacrificing its own cultures, the work of the people.

 “In the aforementioned Declaration it is said that “the guildives are of a very bad use and very prejudicial to the human body.”
 It is on experiences and reports that have been made during three years by the Gentlemen Intendants of the Provinces, with all the Corps of the State, that this Declaration has been made.”